 Property valuation date.-Generally, property must be valued as of the date of death.
-Columns (c) and (d) do not apply, and you may use the space to expand descriptions from column (b).
+Columns (c) and (d) do not apply in this case, and you may use the space to expand descriptions from column (b).

-However, if you file Form 706NA on time, you may elect to use the alternate valuation date.
-To make this election, check the "Yes" box at the beginning of Schedule A. If you do so, the election applies to all property, and you will need to complete each column in Schedule A. Under this election, any property distributed, sold, exchanged, or otherwise disposed of within 6 months after the decedent's death is valued as of the date of the disposition.
+However, you may elect to use the alternate valuation date.
+To make this election, check the ''Yes'' box at the beginning of Schedule A. If you do so, the election applies to all property, and you will need to complete each column in Schedule A. Under this election, any property distributed, sold, exchanged, or otherwise disposed of within 6 months after the decedent's death is valued as of the date of the disposition.
 Any property not disposed of during that period is valued as of the date 6 months after the decedent's death.
+You may not elect alternate valuation unless the election will decrease both the value of the gross estate and the net estate tax due after application of all allowable credits.

-Schedule B.
+Schedule B